 You know what it means when the weather turns cool and the leaves start to change, right?
 It means make way for the pumpkin riot.
 Market produce bins are like exploding cornucopia spewing orange squash, windows everywhere host dancing paper pumpkins, and pumpkin flavor has invaded just about anything that you can put in your mouth.

 If you make a habit of not wasting food or if you happen to love pumpkin seeds already, chances are you roast them.
 But if you're one of the many who toss the seeds, may we suggest that you reconsider?
-You should eat them, and here’s why:
+Here's why you should eat them instead.

 1. They’re plant-based protein bombs

-According to the U.S. Department of Agriculture's (USDA) nutritional database, this is how 1 cup of roasted pumpkin seeds stacks up nutrition-wise: (Other sources proffer them with even higher positive numbers, but we’re sticking with the more-conservative USDA data.)
+According to the U.S. Department of Agriculture's (USDA) nutritional database, this is how 1 cup of roasted pumpkin whole seeds (without salt) stacks up nutrition-wise:

 See all that protein?
 You want that!
 Although plant-based protein differs from animal-based, it’s just as important and pumpkin seeds are a great way to boost your protein intake without resorting to red meat.
 The fiber is a great bonus too; and while the fat content looks high, it is predominantly the “healthy fats” that many of us don’t get enough of.